Innovate-Inc/sweri-data-tools/README.md

 - [Lookup Tables and Treatment Index Schema](https://sweri-treament-index.s3.us-west-2.amazonaws.com/database_scaffolding.zip)

 The Lookup Tables and Treatment Index Schema download contains all tables and feature classes needed to run treatment_index.py on a local postgres database.
 Tables and Feature Classes should be uploaded to the same postgres schema.
-Then treatment_index.py can target that schema and populate the treatment_index feature class.
+After the initial setup, treatment_index.py can target that schema and populate the treatment_index feature class.

 # Citing the Treatment Index